-In the case of important clinical or statistical inconsistency, the feasibility of multiple-treatments regression or subgroup analysis will be considered to investigate the possible sources of heterogeneity and incoherence by using the following effect modifiers (for primary outcomes only):
+In the case of important clinical or statistical inconsistency, the feasibility of multipletreatments meta-regression or subgroup analysis will be considered to investigate the possible sources of heterogeneity and incoherence by using the following effect modifiers (for primary outcomes only):

-- 1. studies sponsored versus those not sponsored by pharmaceutical companies; - 2. males versus females; - 3. children versus adolescents, since some medications (eg, SSRIs) have been reported to have different efficacy in children versus adolescents;70 (if study data are not available for children (aged ≤12 years) and adolescents (aged >12) separately, they will only be included in the main analysis (ie, combining children and adolescents together-see the Synthesis of results section)).
+- 1. studies sponsored vs. those not sponsored by pharmaceutical companies; - 2. males vs. females; - 3. children vs. adolescents, since some medications (e.g., SSRIs) have been reported to have different efficacy in children vs. adolescents ; [it will be to include in this analysis studies assessing, e.g., individuals aged 10-14 years, unless data separately for children (aged < 12 years), and adolescents (aged ≥ 12) are obtained].